mcruzdev/jbiscoito/README.md

 JBiscoito is a command-line interface (CLI) designed for effortlessly consuming and generating projects through scaffolding.

-JBiscoito uses Quarkus, Qute and Jackson for templating :cookie:
+JBiscoito uses Quarkus, Qute and Jackson for templating.
+It is inspered in [Cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.0/index.html) project.
 ## Getting Started

 ### Installing JBiscoito